Pros and Cons of Renting a Tuk Tuk in Sri Lanka: Is It Worth it?

 1. Freedom to Explore—On Your Terms!

-See a hidden beach in the distance?
-Go for it!
-Want to stop for fresh coconut water from a roadside stand?
-No problem!
+See a hidden beach peeking through the trees?
+Just pull over and check it out.
+Craving some fresh coconut water from a roadside stand?
+No problem—stop whenever you like!

 Renting a tuk-tuk lets you be in charge of your adventure.
 Whether you want to cover a lot of ground in a day or take it slow and soak in the scenery, the pace is entirely up to you.